Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### First Run - Bastard's Wound Achievements

 Note: Take Lantry with you & whatever you do, DO NOT KILL LEXEME.
+Note: You can also do **They Sort of Deserver It...** on this run.
+For some reason, Lexeme doesn't count as a Sleepless and Reef-Talon won't kill her.
+However, I don't think it's thematically appropriate to do so on this run & I'd recommend simply killing her so that you can see that branch.

 **Troubleshooter**: Complete all the Bastard's Wound quests.
 While I've put this here, I'd recommend following this achievement through on the 1st, 3rd & 4th runs (not possible on the 2nd) anyway for the rewards.